IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 For example [Envelope](#envelope) JSON-LD see [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), section 4.2.

 #### <a name="httpRequest"></a>5.2 HTTP Message Requests
-Each HTTP message sent to the Certification service MUST consist of a single serialized JSON representation of a Caliper [Envelope](#envelope).
+Each HTTP request message sent to the certification service MUST consist of a single serialized JSON representation of a Caliper [Envelope](#envelope).
 Messages MUST be sent using the POST request method.

 The following standard HTTP request headers MUST be set for each message sent to the certification service [Endpoint](#endpoint):